Category: Technology

 • Adding a Yes, No, Cancel prompt to a PowerShell script

 When I write PowerShell scripts, I often want to step through sections.
 This allows me to decided whether to proceed with parts of my script or not.
 I achieve this by using the ChoiceDescription class as demonstrated below.
-More information about using prompts in PowerShell can be found in the following article and tip on Microsoft TechNet.

 • Clear the SharePoint Quick Launch using PowerShell